 Customer Experience Statistics

 Modern consumers demand a high-degree of personalization when it comes to brand engagements.
 If marketing teams are not targeting customers and prospects with messaging that speaks to their interests, purchase history, and location on the path to purchase, consumers will tune out.
 With this in mind, marketing teams aim to understand consumers at an individual level.

 - 86 percent of consumers are willing to pay more for a better customer experience.

 - Two-thirds of marketers say they largely compete on the basis of customer experience.
-81 percent of marketers say they expect to be competing largely or entirely the basis of customer experience in the next two years.
+81 percent of marketers say they expect to be competing largely or entirely on the basis of customer experience in the next two years.